Skip to content

 1/10 cars have outstanding finance

 ‘Written off’.
-It’s the term that every driver dreads, but this doesn’t necessarily mean that it’s the end of the road for your beloved set of wheels – you can sell your insurance write off, and we’re here to tell you how.
+It’s the term that every driver dreads to read on a vehicle check report, but this doesn’t necessarily mean that it’s the end of the road for your beloved set of wheels – you can sell your insurance write off, and we’re here to tell you how.

 What should I do with a written-off car?

-How you deal with your written-off vehicle depends on which category of write off it falls into, there are six categories in total:
+How you deal with your written-off vehicle depends on which category it falls into.
+There are six categories in total:

-• Category A - the vehicle cannot be repaired and you may not use the vehicle, the vehicle will have to be crushed.
+• Category A - the vehicle cannot be repaired and you may not use the vehicle, the vehicle will have to be scrapped.

 • Category B - the vehicle can’t be repaired, but you may salvage parts from the vehicle before it’s crushed.